Performing Entire VM Restore

 - At the Reason step of the wizard, specify the reason for restoring the VM.

-- At the last step of the wizard, select the Power on VM after restoring check box if necessary.
+- At the Summary step of the wizard, select the Power on target VM after restoring check box if necessary.

 - Click Finish.